polarbeargo/SUSE-Cloud-Native-Foundations-Scholarship/README.md

 [![](https://img.youtube.com/vi/bgKYVZxptwc/0.jpg)](https://youtu.be/bgKYVZxptwc).
 Received email which is written you are invited for "Data-centric AI: Real World Approaches", it's always good to have opportunity listen to Sir Andrew Ng's gentle familiar voice talks about topics he loves and passionate with.
 blocker: Still debugging project data lake ✍️.

+Day 22 - Sprint 2:
+Yesterday: Examined all lesson contents such as quizzes and exercises are finished.
+I was debugging [Data Engineer Nanodegree Program](https://www.udacity.com/course/data-engineer-nanodegree--nd027) project data lake both on notebook instance attached with AWS EMR Cluster and the Udacity workspace.
+Read 1st review from dear reviewer which helps me a lot to know how many parts, I need to fix accordingly.
+Today: Reading 2nd review continue fixing project data lake.
+Count down 8 Days away from the Phase 1 deadline ⏳.
+blocker: None